We may earn affiliate commissions for the recommended products. Learn more.

 Speed

-In my tests, CyberGhost retained about 86% of my original connection speed using the WireGuard protocol.
-This means smooth, HD streaming without buffering or lag during those important moments.
-While CyberGhost’s speeds are competitive, other VPNs like ExpressVPN can offer slightly better speed retention.
-Still, for most users, CyberGhost’s performance should be more than sufficient for high-quality streaming.
+In my tests, CyberGhost retained about 55% of my original connection speed using the WireGuard protocol.
+This isn’t the best outcome, but it should be enough for HD streaming without buffering.
+As a result, other VPNs like ExpressVPN can offer slightly better speed retention.

 Pricing